Skip to main content

 MEd, Early and Special Education

 The MEd in Early and Special Education does not lead to initial teacher certification.
-If you are seeking teaching certification and a master’s degree, please refer to our Master in Teaching (MIT) program:
+If you are seeking teaching certification and a master’s degree, please visit the Master in Teaching, Special Education website.

 Admission Requirements